kyhau/saml2aws-multi/README.md

     awslogin --refresh-cached-roles
     ```

-2. When you `awslogin`, the script pre-selects the options you selected last time.
+2. When you run `awslogin`, the script pre-selects the options you selected last time.

     ![Example-RoleName](assets/Example-RoleName.png)
     To refresh the content of `aws_login_roles.csv`, just run